jamesleary/antares-mongoose-intro/README.md

-# Antares Mongoose Intro (completed lecture repo)
+# Antares Mongoose Intro
-An overview for today's Mongoose lecture.

-We are starting with an application that will run and serve our index page with `npm start`.
-Some of the client-side markup is completed.

-We will complete this application using Angular and Mongoose.
+Introduce an app and use mongoose and angularJS to finish the application.
+Goals outlined below.

 ## Agenda